 Consistently Evaluating What Works For Male Students at ACC

-In fall 2020, ACC had 50 sections with embedded services, which quickly expanded to 150 sections in spring 2021 and more than 200 in fall 2021.
-While all students in sections with embedded tutors and coaches will benefit, data indicates this intervention will be highly impactful for male-identified students of color.
+In the fall of 2020, ACC had 50 sections with embedded services, which quickly expanded to 150 sections in the spring of 2021 and more than 200 in the fall of 2021.
+While all students in sections with embedded tutors and coaches will benefit, data indicates this intervention will greatly impact male-identified students of color.

 Providing Intentional Programming for Male-Identified Students of Color

 After experiencing success working with organizations committed to developing young men like the University of Texas’s Project MALES (Mentoring to Achieve Latino Educational Success), Men of Distinction, and Men of Honor, ACC sought to expand support programming for male students of color.
-As a result, ACC developed its own organization to foster male-identified student success, the Male Leadership Program (MLP).
-MLP meaningfully engages students with a consistent slate of events, including an annual male leadership conference, mentoring, and student success workshops.
+As a result, ACC developed its organization to foster male-identified student success, the Male Leadership Program (MLP).
+MLP engages students with consistent events, including an annual male leadership conference, mentoring, and student success workshops.

 MLP is so popular amongst ACC students that students of all gender identities expressed interest in participation.
-Fostering an inclusive environment that promotes success for all students is a key value at ACC.
+A key value at ACC is fostering an inclusive environment that promotes success for all students.
 With this in mind, leadership extended access to all students, shifting the program’s name from the Male Leadership Program to the Mentoring Leadership Program.
 Not losing focus on the unique needs of male-identified students of color, MLP continues to offer programming designed specifically for this student subpopulation.

 Consistently Evaluating What Works Results in More Impactful Services

 Knowing what works for specific student groups enables ACC to proactively connect students to the most impactful support services.
-With Civitas Learning, ACC leaders can make informed decisions about their marketing interventions to male-identified students of color, especially when usage statistics revealed low participation for potentially impactful supports.
-Real-time access to student-specific data equips leaders with the information they need to design male student success initiatives with precision and certainty.
+With Civitas Learning, ACC leaders can make informed decisions about marketing interventions to male-identified students of color, especially when usage statistics reveal low participation for potentially impactful supports.
+Real-time access to student-specific data equips leaders with the information to design male student success initiatives with precision and certainty.